csommerl/js120/lesson5/lesson5_notes.md

 ### Coupling

 The lesson [5.8 OOP Tic Tac Toe Code Discussion](https://launchschool.com/lessons/93a83d87/assignments/7e30fda9) refers to **tight coupling** and **loose coupling** but doesn't define them.

+## How to deal with collaborators and dependencies?

+Is this correct?: When a method involves two objects interacting, put the method in an object that has those two objects as collaborators.
+Otherwise, a dependency is created.

+- But isn't there still a dependency of sorts, just a different kind?

+Similarly, is it correct that you shouldn't access properties of a collaborator object directly?
+Instead, define a method in the collaborator object and use that.
+This also seems to apply when a collaborator object itself has a collaborator object.

 ---